thec3uk/c3-breathe/README.md

 ### online conference functionality

 - Brushfire email options - emails going to spam. - integrate with mailchimp
-- Investigate the ability to hand off to the zoom native client as well as/instead of the embedded web client
 - Multiple sessions for an event - checkin/checkout

 ### General Improvements